JoshuaQSH/ops-mini-tuner/README.md

 # Clean all the opentuner tmp files
 ./script.sh clean

-# Clean all the *.in *.out and *.json files, if you run are running the full tuning for the first time, try to do that first,
+# Clean all the *.in *.out and *.json files, if you are running the full tuning for the first time, try to do that first,
-# it gives you a clean environment and also allow opentuner to test each of working compiling flags
+# it gives you a clean environment and also allows opentuner to test each of the working compiling flags
 ./script.sh cleanall

-# Run with each examples
+# Run with each example
 ./script.sh [<if_running_minitune>] [<make_name>] [<Makefile_path>] [<compiling_command>]

 # Example 1, running a mini tunning demo for cloverleaf_tiled [default]